-- Investments, such as stocks, bonds and CDs
+- Gather statements of investments, such as stocks, bonds and CDs.

-- Jewelry, furniture, books, family heirlooms and other objects
+- Take inventory of valuable jewelry, furniture, books, family heirlooms and other objects.

 Once you inventory your property, you need to ask yourself an important question.
 What objects and assets do you want to protect and transfer to others upon your death?
 Consider things you own independently and jointly.

 Then create a list of beneficiaries, or people you want to inherit these items.

 You will need to estimate the value of tangible and intangible assets, so it’s helpful to include a recent property appraisal of your home and other items.
 However, in some cases, the exact value is unnecessary and a “best guess” estimation is sufficient.

 Not everyone needs a legal professional to assist in the estate planning process.
 Even the American Bar Association acknowledges that in some situations — such as when a person has minimal assets solely in his or her name — it can be cost-effective to do it yourself or use an online service.

 In general, however, the association advises against do-it-yourself estate planning, noting that the average person should “proceed with caution” when considering this option because there is too much is at stake.